The Life List: 3 highlights from Coldplay’s S’pore show, from teary tribute to piano glitch

 The quartet, fronted by singer Chris Martin, brought their famously big, bold and colourful show to the National Stadium on Jan 23.

-It was the first of their unprecedented six sold-out nights – until Jan 31 – at the 55,000-capacity venue, one of the largest for gigs in Singapore.
+It was the first of their unprecedented six sold-out nights – until Jan 31 – at the venue, one of the largest for gigs in Singapore.
+According to concert organisers Live Nation, 52,000 attended the show.

 Coldplay – which also comprise guitarist Jonny Buckland, bassist Guy Berryman and drummer Will Champion – last performed two nights at the same venue in 2017.